learnictnow/godot-3rd-person-fixed-camera/README.md

-# godot-test-level
+# godot Fixed Third Person Camera
-First person camera example.
-Player bodies are hidden by placing on layer 2 and setting the camera to cull mask to not render layer 2.
+Fixed third person camera with character facing the direction of the player movement.